cyb3rdoc/ez-nvr/README.md

 This is a simple and easy Network Video Recorder (NVR) that is designed to run on cheap hardware, such as a Raspberry Pi with a hard drive.
 24/7 video streams from network cameras are saved.
 Recorded files can be browsed using [filebrowser](https://github.com/filebrowser/filebrowser).

-The project is deliberately bare-bones, and configuration is done through `config.yaml` file and deplyed using docker containerization.
+The project is deliberately bare-bones, configuration is done through `config.yaml` file and deployed using docker containerization.

 The camera video streams are saved in 5 minute files (to prevent long periods of video loss should a file become corrupted).
 At 01:00 UTC, the video files for the previous day are concatenated into a single 24 hour file, and the 5 minute video files are deleted.
 At 02:00 UTC, the video files older than 21 days are deleted.
 Period of retention can be changed with `config.yaml` file.